The Carvalho Boom and the Stages of Quadcopter Flight

 18%/11%

-There is great promise, here.
-Observers said it looked like the swath was rolled with a paintbrush and there were no observable vortices – just a sheet of spray.
-The following videos show some of the passes from that day.
-You can see vortices, but only when the boom is positioned beneath the rotors and not when it’s extended our front.
-A 10% CV is spectacular, and the profile of each pass (before averaging) was far flatter than any drone deposition I’ve seen previously.
-This design has not yet been used for custom application because there are still questions about how drone speed and pump flow will affect the swath.
+A 10% CV is spectacular, and the profile of each pass (even before averaging) was far flatter than any drone deposition I’ve seen previously.
+This design has not yet been used for custom application because there are still questions about how flight speed and pump flow will affect performance.
 But, the Carvalhos are already discussing the next design, constructed with carbon fibre tubes.

 Impacts and Musings